 Data at rest should utilise strong encryption measures, including strong cloud security measures for backup data.
 It is similar to data encryption of your laptop hard drive.
-Similarly, to protect information such as client sensitive data is the crucial factor for most businesses out there.
-Lack of seriousness around data protection alone could be a red flag while selecting SaaS solutions.
+Similarly, protecting information such as client sensitive data is a crucial factor for most businesses out there.
+Lack of seriousness around data protection and missing secure SDLC (Software development lifecycle) steps alone could be a red flag while considering the security of SaaS solutions.

 API security vulnerabilities are an ignored area, receiving much love from threat actors.
 This is often due to the misconception that they are hidden.
 Although hidden from user view, APIs are not hidden from the browsers in complete control of an internet-based threat actor.
 Insecure or missing protection mechanisms for API endpoints causes broken user authentication flaws.
 All internal and external APIs dealing with sensitive or customer data must use an authentication mechanism.
 To mitigate insecure API risks, OWASP top 10 API security checklist should be followed to secure all communication endpoints.